EasyCorp/EasyAdminBundle/README.md

 [Security Chapter](http://symfony.com/doc/current/book/security.html) of the official Symfony documentation to learn how to restrict the access to the backend section of your application.

+In addition, when accessing a protected backend, EasyAdmin will display the name of user who is logged in the application.

 How to Collaborate in this Project
 ----------------------------------